ammar-tanwar/bloglearnbay/posts/ai-and-cybersecurity-a-match-made-in-technology-heaven.md

 As a result, neural networks are able to identify and outperform potential threats.
 Using such technology aids in learning about potential threats and assisting them in avoiding them in the future.

-### The Identification of Unknown Threats by AI and ML
+### The Identification of Unknown Threats by AI and ML:-

 We are never aware of how to recognize a company's possible risks and threats.
 MNCs are especially vulnerable to cyber-attacks.